rumjuice/blockchain-land-registry/README.md

 ## State Machine Diagram

 ![](assets/state-diagram.jpg)
-TODO: fix the diagram, only govt can register property

 We named real estate property as 'asset' objects within the system.
 This diagram shows all possible states of asset.